Probing the low-mass end of core-collapse supernovae using a sample of strongly-stripped Calcium-rich Type IIb Supernovae from the Zwicky Transient Facility: Discussion

 We fit the double-peaked lightcurves of the SNe sample using the \citet{Piro2021} and \cite{Arnett89} models as described in Section \ref{section:lcfit}.
 The best fit parameters of the shock-cooling breakout peak and the radioactive-powered peak such as $M_\mathrm{Ni}, M_\mathrm{ej}, E_\mathrm{kin}, R_\mathrm{env}$ are tabulated in Tables \ref{table_piro} and \ref{table_arnett}.

 In order to constrain the progenitor properties, we plot the evolutionary track of the predicted ejecta properties as a function of He-star initial mass or initial ZAMS mass from \citet{Dessart2021}.
 They use He-star models of \citet{Woosley2019} with initial He-star masses spanning the range from 2.6 \Msun\ to 13 \Msun\ that were evolved to the onset of core collapse.
 The ejecta properties shown by the solid dots in Figure \ref{fig:dessart_compare} are obtained after performing nebular-phase NLTE steady-state and time-dependent radiative transfer calculations based on prescribed He-star explosion models of \citet{Ertl2020}.
 Depending on the adopted pre-SN mass loss recipe, they give rise to ejecta masses between 0.79 \Msun\ and 5.32 \Msun.
 The ejecta mass values we obtain are consistent with those predicted for the lower end of the He-star mass stars ($<12$ \Msun).
 They report that the lower mass progenitors with initial He-star mass of $\approx$ 2.6 \msun, calibration to the Crab and realistic 10 \msun\ single star simulations implies an explosion energy of $\sim 10^{51}$ erg.
 It can be seen from Figure \ref{fig:dessart_compare} that the kinetic energy of our sample is consistently lower than that predicted for ZAMS stars of $\sim 12\ \Msun$.
 We note that most SNe in our sample have low ejecta mass while having high Ni mass.
 This could be due to enhanced mass loss rate of the pre SN He star. \citet{Dessart2021} found that there is a systematic increase in the \Ni\ production by a few factors depending on the mass loss rate and the initial mass.
-The high Ni mass makes an electron-capture core-collapse scenario unlikely as simulations consistently predict an upper limit of $\sim 10^{-2}$ \msun, that are an order of magnitude lower than those observed for typical Fe CCSNe \citep{Kitaura2006}.
-Thus, the observed lightcurve properties are consistent with that expected for the low mass end of core-collapse SNe and low He initial mass.
+The high Ni mass makes an electron-capture core-collapse scenario unlikely as simulations consistently predict an upper limit of $\sim 10^{-2}$ \msun, that are an order of magnitude lower than those observed for our sample.